visidata/visidata.org/formats.md

 # Supported Sources

-These are the currently supported sources:
+These are the supported sources on [VisiData v1.5.2](https://github.com/saulpw/visidata/releases/tag/v1.5.2):

 - **tsv** (tab-separated value)
     - Plain and simple.
 VisiData writes tsv format by default.